rose-pine/neovim/readme.md

 ## Plugins

-> PR's are more than welcome if your favourite plugin is missing
+> PRs are more than welcome if your favourite plugin is missing

 - [neovim diagnostics](https://neovim.io/doc/user/lsp.html)
 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)